ACURO Submission FAQs

 - What constitutes an acceptable IACUC approval document?

 Documentation of IACUC approval may be in the form of a formal approval letter, an email notification, or other means and should specify the type of review, the applicable protocol number/title, and IACUC approval date.
 Ideally, the approval document will also include the expiration date of the protocol.
-If not, please provide the expiration date at the time of submission (this will need to be verified by the IACUC).

 - What are ACURO's requirements for de novo submissions?